RoberthLoorDev/link-shortener/README.md

-## Clipp.io
+## LiteLnk

-Clipp.io is a link shortening project developed with Express.js, Vue.js, and Mongoose.
+LiteLnk is a link shortening project developed with Express.js, Vue.js, and Mongoose.
 It allows users to input a long URL and obtain a shortened version of it.
 The shortened links are stored in the browser's local storage, eliminating the need for a user account.

 ## Features